SolarLune/tetraterm/readme.md

 - [x] Clone pane (Shift+C)
   - [x] Cloning objects from other scenes in the library
 - [x] Option to toggle debug drawing from terminal (1 key, by default)
-- [ ] Built-in free-look camera to not modify the hierarchy when following a node
 - [ ] Ability to create a blank node for hierarchy-purposes
 - [ ] Flag to change port when running `tetraterm`
 - [x] EOFs when terminal expects a message can cause terminal drawing distortions; the terminal needs to be cleared when this happens